Committing to Bubbles: Finding the Critical Configuration on the Lattice: Simulation Results

 An advantage of using the statistical committor-based definition of the critical bubble is that it allows not only the field profile $\phi(r)$ but also the associated radial momentum properties to be investigated. \Cref{fig:reconstructed_bubble_mom} illustrates this explicitly.
 At the point of criticality, the bubble core develops a nonzero momentum density, $\pi(r)$, indicating that the configuration is not a perfectly static saddle-point in field space but instead carries dynamical structure.
 This behaviour is physically reasonable: for a bubble to successfully compete with plasma noise and fluctuations in the environment, it may require the buildup of a localised momentum “kick” in its interior that enables it to cross the separatrix between collapse and growth.
 In other words, the momentum core could be viewed as part of the minimal dynamical ingredients needed for the bubble to seed expansion.
-When recentering is applied, we observe a sharp spike in $\pi(r)$ at the bubble core, followed by a rapid decay of the distribution toward zero away from the centre, much faster than in the unrecentered case.
+The behaviour seen in \cref{fig:reconstructed_bubble_mom} closely parallels the phase-space trajectories shown in fig.~2 of Ref.~\cite{Hirvonen:2024rfg}.
+In that work, trajectories of the bubble were projected onto the $(\phi,\pi)$ plane: configurations that recollapsed traced the ``deflecting'' branch while those that expanded followed the ``nucleating''.
+The overdamped critical bubble lies exactly on the $\pi=0$ separatrix between these two families.
+Our ensemble of statistical critical bubbles at finite~$\eta$ occupies the neighbourhood of this separatrix—effectively the region between the deflecting and nucleating trajectories—consistent with the small but nonzero momentum densities observed in the simulations.

 It is worth stressing that in the standard semiclassical treatment of nucleation the critical bubble is obtained as a static solution of the Euclidean field equations, and hence is assumed to satisfy $\pi(r)=0$ everywhere (see e.g.~\cite{Coleman:1977py,Langer:1969bc}).
 The appearance of nonzero momentum in our lattice results therefore reflects the inherently stochastic and thermal nature of the real-time simulations, where noise and fluctuations can excite dynamical modes even at the critical configuration.